 Goals

-- Design and integrate electronic modules in automobiles, taking into account coupling modes and limiting the effects of different sources, including radio interference
+Design and integrate electronic modules in automobiles, taking into account coupling modes and limiting the effects of various sources, including radio interference.

 The aim of this training course is to:

-- Be familiar with the regulations in force for a vehicle and an ESAE
+• Be familiar with the regulations in force for a vehicle and an SEEE

 Teaching methods